mickvangelderen/sublime-project/readme.md

 # Usage guide

-This guide is for people who want to use NODE_PACKAGE_SKELETON_NAME.
+This guide is for people who want to use sublime-project.

 Other guides:
 * [Development guide](development.md)